 This area is well known for elephant, buffalo, sable, roan, wild dog and it is possible to encounter predators and a variety of other species en route.
 The Spillway is also a birding paradise but has relatively few hippos or crocodiles, making for a relaxing journey.

-The Selinda Canoe Trail ends at Selinda Camp mid morning on the 4th day, where after you can be transferred to Selinda Reserve airstrip for your connecting charter aircraft.
+The Selinda Canoe Trail ends at Selinda Camp mid morning on the fifth day, where after you can be transferred to Selinda Reserve airstrip for your connecting charter aircraft.
 Ideally though one should consider extending your Selinda Reserve experience by staying at either Selinda or Zarafa Camps.

 See More Images of the Canoe Trail here